 This theme models and evaluates the pathways to be followed to achieve food and nutrition security in Malawi, South Africa, Tanzania and Zambia, through agriculture development that is climate-smart and resilient.

-We will apply five existing agri-ecological models to Malawi, South Africa, Tanzania and Zambia.
-This will determine which pathways of regional land use, agricultural technology development and changes in diets – developed in our Policy Design and Implementation Theme – can help deliver the Sustainable Development Goals and limit the rise in global temperatures for each country.
+An Integrated Assessment Framework incorporates modelling of the full range of climate, agricultural and land-use dynamics in each country with stakeholder-driven scenario narratives and expert judgement.
+This determines which pathways of regional land use, agricultural technology development and changes in diets – developed in our Policy Design and Implementation theme – can help deliver the Sustainable Development Goals and limit the rise in agricultural emissions for each country.